 Dream Weaver is a medium/large Hosta that has white in the center of the leaves instead of yellowish green or cream.

 Thunderbolt is a large Hosta that has much wider margins around the yellow-green center than Dream Queen.

-Collectors Dream – Not in the AHS database.
+Collectors Dream—A very similar leaf pattern to Dream Queen.
+Not in the AHS database.